 The title is not included in the 400-word limit.
 Use a concise title that summarizes the content of the abstract.
 Capitalize the first letter of each word except prepositions, articles, and species names.
 Italicize all specific/scientific names of microorganisms as appropriate.

-Choose 1 or 2 Subject Categories in order of preference.
-The Subject Category you select first corresponds to your first choice; the one that you select second corresponds to your second choice.
+Choose 1 Subject Category in order of preference.
 Abstracts will be divided into categories for programming purposes.
 The Abstract Committee reserves the right to reassign your abstract.

 Enter complete author(s) names (example: John S. Doe, MD).
 Include the name, degree, institution, city, state, and country of all authors and author groups.
 Do NOT insert periods into authors’ degrees.